BenderScript/mopa/README.md

 Therefore I thought it was would be nice for me to give back to the community by writing this small walkthough.

+## Background

+I suggest you read the page on [Policies and Telemetry](https://istio.io/docs/concepts/policies-and-telemetry/).

 ## Setup

 1. Follow the Istio Dev Guide up to and including [Setting Up Environment Variables](https://github.com/istio/istio/wiki/Dev-Guide#setting-up-environment-variables)